 Monkhouse Law Successful in Reinstating Bank Employee at BMO After Unjust Dismissal

 Federally regulated employees who face unjust dismissal may be able to seek reinstatement of their employment after termination.
-This remedy is unique to federally regulated employees and can be a valuable option for employees looking to fight unfair termination and get their careers back on track.
-In a recent case against BMO, Monkhouse Law obtained reinstatement for a bank employee.
+This legal remedy is unique to federally regulated employees and can be a valuable option for employees looking to fight unfair termination and get their careers back on track.
+In a case against BMO, Monkhouse Law obtained reinstatement for a bank employee.

 So how does an employee go from dismissed to reinstated?